Introduction to rzk-1¶

 Similarly to the three layers in RSTT, rzk-1 has 3 universes:

-• U is the universe of types, corresponding to the types and terms layer.
+CUBEis the universe of cubes, corresponding to the cube layer;TOPEis the universe of topes, corresponding to the tope layer;Uis the universe of types, corresponding to the types and terms layer.

-Cube layer
+Cube layer¶

 All cubes live in CUBE universe.